sanajjadhav15/Dynamic-event-calendar/README.md

-# Calendar and Event Manager App
+# Dynamic Event Calendar App

-This is a feature-rich **Calendar and Event Manager App** that allows users to view a calendar, add, filter, and manage events with ease.
+This is a feature-rich **Dynamic Event Calendar App** that allows users to view a calendar, add, filter, and manage events with ease.
 The app is designed to be responsive and user-friendly.

 ---